-“Young people are leaving their countries out of desperation not out of choice because of lack of jobs in their own home.
+“Young people are leaving their countries out of desperation, not out of choice, because of the lack of jobs in their own home.
 This must change, and it begins at individual country levels.”

-In an effort to create local opportunities, in cooperation with the German Federal Ministry for Economic Cooperation and Development (BMZ), the AU has launched the Skills Initiative for Africa, providing young people in Africa with improved employment prospects through the provision of practically-orientated education and training.
-This will be done through capacity development as well as funding through the Financing Facility for Skills Development (SIFA) - the initiative’s dedicated funding mechanism, which NIRAS has been contracted to manage from 2018 to 2022 on behalf of the New Partnership for Africa's Development (NEPAD), the AU’s implementing agency.
+In an effort to create local opportunities, in cooperation with the German Federal Ministry for Economic Cooperation and Development (BMZ), the AU has launched the Skills Initiative for Africa (SIFA), providing young people in Africa with improved employment prospects through the provision of practically orientated education and training.
+This will be done through capacity development as well as funding through the Financing Facility for Skills Development, the initiative’s dedicated funding mechanism.
+NIRAS has been contracted to manage SIFA from 2018 to 2022 on behalf of the New Partnership for Africa's Development (NEPAD), the AU’s implementing agency.